johnfedoruk/bangular/aio/content/examples/upgrade-phonecat-1-typescript/README.md

 * The TypeScript config file shown in the guide is `tsconfig.ajs.json` instead of the default, because we don't want to enable `noImplicitAny` for migration.
-* Karma config for unit tests is in karma.conf.ajs.js because the boilerplate Karma config is not compatible with the way AngularJS tests need to be run.
+* Karma config for unit tests is in karma.conf.ajs.js because the boilerplate Karma config is not compatible with the way BangularJS tests need to be run.
   The shell script run-unit-tests.sh can be used to run the unit tests.
-* Instead of using Bower, AngularJS and its dependencies are fetched from a CDN in index.html and karma.conf.ajs.js.
+* Instead of using Bower, BangularJS and its dependencies are fetched from a CDN in index.html and karma.conf.ajs.js.
 * E2E tests have been moved to the parent directory, where `gulp run-e2e-tests` can discover and run them along with all the other examples.